Pertussis vaccine: Controversy in the 1970s–1980s

-In the United States, low profit margins and an increase in vaccine-related lawsuits led many manufacturers to stop producing the DPT vaccine by the early 1980s.
+In the United States, low-profit margins and an increase in vaccine-related lawsuits led many manufacturers to stop producing the DPT vaccine by the early 1980s.
 In 1982, the television documentary DPT: Vaccine Roulette by reporter Lea Thompson of Washington, D. C. station WRC-TV depicted the lives of children whose severe disabilities were incorrectly blamed on the DPT vaccine.
 The ensuing negative publicity led to many lawsuits against vaccine manufacturers.
 By 1985, vaccine manufacturers had difficulty obtaining liability insurance.
-The price of DPT vaccine skyrocketed, leading providers to curtail purchases, limiting availability.
+The price of the DPT vaccine skyrocketed, leading providers to curtail purchases, and limiting availability.
 Only one manufacturer remained in the US by the end of 1985.
 In response, Congress passed the National Childhood Vaccine Injury Act (NCVIA) in 1986, establishing a federal no-fault system to compensate victims of injury caused by recommended vaccines.

-Concerns about side effects led Sato to introduce an even safer acellular vaccine for Japan in 1981, that was approved in the U.S. in 1992, for use in the combination DTaP vaccine.
+Concerns about side effects led Sato to introduce an even safer acellular vaccine for Japan in 1981, which was approved in the US in 1992, for use in the combination DTaP vaccine.
 The acellular vaccine has a rate of adverse events similar to that of a Td vaccine (a tetanus-diphtheria vaccine containing no pertussis vaccine).